InovelliUSA/Firmware/Red-Series/Z-Wave/LZW45-RGBTW-Lightstrip/README.md

 SKU: LZW45-SN

-Each folder will have the words, "Beta" or "Production" next to the firmware file indicating what type of firmware is in each folder. **Beta firmware may be unstable and should be used at your own risk.** We do our best to test it prior to releasing it, but there may be bugs that we didn't catch.
+Each file will have the words, "Beta" or "Production" next to it indicating what type of firmware it is. **Beta firmware may be unstable and should be used at your own risk.** We do our best to test it prior to releasing it, but there may be bugs that we didn't catch.
 Production firmware is what was put into production and is deemed stable.

 ### Disclaimer
 The software is provided "as is" to provide our customers the ability to update our products.